 You will be allocated an assessor who will visit you in the workplace to undertake observations and discuss your progress with your employer.

-Learners must own and wear appropriate Personal Protective Equipment.
+Apprentices must own and wear appropriate Personal Protective Equipment.

 You can progress to a Foundation Degree in Construction or develop your career in roles such as site manager.